sysdiglabs/secure-inline-scan-examples/docs/index.md

 ---
 title: Sysdig Secure Inline Scan Examples
-description: Examples and integrations information
 summary: >
-    This repository contains examples and information about how to use Sysdig Secure inline scan in different integrations and use case scenarios.
+  This is not a comprehensive catalog of examples for all integrations available, but a live document where we continually publish more information as we see users need it.
+  We do try to keep a list of links to all integrations and toher related websites that you may find useful.
 ---
-# Table of Content

-* TOC
-{:toc}

-# Introduction

-This is not a comprehensive catalog of _examples_ for all integrations available, but a live document where we continually publish more information as we see users need it.
-We do try to keep a list of links to all integrations and toher related websites that you may find useful.

-## Issues and pull requests

-If you find a related topic lacks enough information, or some problem with any of the existing examples, please file a issue in this repository.
-Pull requests to ammend any existing information or examples are also welcomed.

-# Secure Inline Scan Examples
+# Examples

-In this repository you can find the following examples in alphabetical order:
+In this [repository](https://github.com/sysdiglabs/secure-inline-scan-examples/) you can find the following examples in alphabetical order:

 * [Google Cloud Build](https://github.com/sysdiglabs/secure-inline-scan-examples/tree/main/google-cloud-build)
 * Jenkins